digital-science/dimensions-network-gen/README.md

 The folder contains a static website consisting of HTML, JS and JSON assets.
 The website uses relative links hence it can be published on web server *as is*.
 For example, see the `/docs` folder in this repository, which is viewable at https://digital-science.github.io/dimensions-network-gen/.

-In order to browse the output folder locally, run the server utility: `dim-networkgen -s`.
+In order to browse the output folder locally, run the server utility: `dimensions-networks -s`.
 That will start a server on http://127.0.0.1:8009/

 ## Screenshots